How do I register to receive the City eNewsletter?

 How do I register to receive Enotify notifications?

 Do you want to be the first to know when a new Meeting Agenda or Minutes are posted on the website?
-How about City Employment Opportunities?
+How about Public Notices or latest news and events?

 Visit the E-notify webpage to sign-up today!

 How do I register to receive emergency alerts?